South Nyack, New York: History

 Following the extension of the Northern Branch of The New Jersey Railroad into the area in the mid-19th century, rapid growth ensued.
 Town government no longer being seen as an effective means of dealing with the area's needs, village incorporation was discussed.
 Fearing higher taxes, those in what would have become the northern part of Nyack village formed their own municipal corporation first, named Upper Nyack.
-Nyack village still incorporated, although without this northern portion.
+The area of Nyack village was still incorporated, although without this northern portion.
 Residents in the southern part of Nyack village, however, soon became dissatisfied with the notion of paying taxes that more heavily benefitted the rest of the village.
-After succeeding in dissolving Nyack's corporation, the southern portion of the former village incorporated as the village of South Nyack.
-The area between Upper Nyack and South Nyack was reincorporated thereafter, again as Nyack.
+After succeeding in dissolving Nyack's corporation, the southern portion of the former village voted on 25 May 1878 to incorporate as the Village of South Nyack with the newly-constituted Board of Trustees holding their first meeting on Monday 29 July 1878.
+The area between the Village of Upper Nyack and the Village of South Nyack was reincorporated thereafter, again as the Village of Nyack.

 On December 17, 2020 residents voted 508-292 to dissolve the village in favor of becoming an unincorporated area within the town of Orangetown.
 The dissolution vote did not take immediate effect, and the village continued to exist until March 31, 2022, after which it became a hamlet within the Town of Orangetown.

 Geography

 According to the United States Census Bureau, the hamlet has a total area of 1.7 sqmi, of which 0.6 sqmi is land and 1.1 sqmi, or 63.31%, is water.
 South Nyack is located adjacent to the Hudson River.

-The New York State Thruway (Interstate 87) passes through the hamlet after passing over the Tappan Zee Bridge.
+The New York State Thruway (Interstate 287) bisects the hamlet of South Nyack on the western end of the Tappan Zee Bridge.